 A great example of trophic cascades are related to subsequent work he did with James Estes.
 A suprising trophic cascade starts with sea otters and ends with increased erosion of the U.S. West Coast:

-In the case of Robert Paine’s seminal experiment, he hunted down and fling all the starfish around his experimental tide pool into the sea.
+In the case of Robert Paine’s seminal experiment, he hunted down and flung all the starfish around his experimental tide pool into the sea.
 Unchecked by the apex predator, the experimental tide pool was bullied into a monoculture of mussels.

 This wonderful short video, Some Animals are More Equal than Others: Keystone Species and Trophic Cascades, covers the groundbreaking work of Robert Paine and James Estes during the 1960s and 1970s.